The Sacramento-San Joaquin Delta's rich history could soon make it a National Heritage Area.

 The legislation would establish the estuary as a National Heritage Area, which would be managed by the Delta Protection Commission.
 The distinction aims at protecting and promoting the history, resources, and economy of the Delta community.
 It would not effect water rights or water contracts, nor would it create new regulatory authorities.

-There are 49 heritage areas
+There are 49 heritage areas recognized in the country.

 "The Delta is the heart of the California water system.
 The Delta Heritage Act helps local communities sustain and enhance the vitality of this national treasure," Rep. John Garamendi, D-Walnut Grove, said in a news release.